NGnius/rxsm/README.md

 ### Disclaimer

-RXSM is maintained by NGnius and developed by enthusiastic community members.
+RXSM is maintained by NGnius and developed by enthusiastic community members (mainly NGnius).
 RXSM is not affiliated with FreeJam, RobocraftX or any other company, including but not limited to prehistoric-juice-pumping corporations.

 Third-party libraries in this project: